codewars/docs/content/curating/guidelines/translation.md

 ## Rejection

 - If a translation has too many issues or cannot be easily fixed, and there's justified concern that it could be approved prematurely while not keeping up to quality standards, **it should be rejected**.
-- **Reason why the translation was rejected should be stated** in translation comments section.
+- **Reason why the translation was rejected should be stated** in the translation comments section.
-- Translation does not have to be rejected and can be left in pending state if it has some issues, all of them are reported, but the translation cannot be approved without editing (for example, due to desription merge conflict).
+- Translation does not have to be rejected and can be left in pending state if it has some issues, all of them are reported, but the translation cannot be approved without editing (for example, due to description merge conflict).

 ## Maintenance

-- After a translation is approved, it becomes **the responsibility the translator and the kata author** to fix any potential issues which might come up later when users attempt to submit their solution.
+- After a translation is approved, it becomes **the responsibility of the translator and the kata author** to fix any potential issues which might come up later when users attempt to submit their solution.

 [guidelines-authoring-translation]: /authoring/guidelines/translation/